 16th and 17th Century Gardening

-In the 16th century there was a revival of the ideas of ancient Greece and Rome.
+In the 16th century, there was a revival of the ideas of ancient Greece and Rome.
 Ideas about gardening changed, influenced by classical ideas.
-In the 16th and 17th century symmetry, proportion and balance became important.
+In the 16th and 17th centuries symmetry, proportion, and balance became important.
 Very often gardens were laid out with a central axis leading down from the house with a number of cross axes forming a grid pattern.
 The garden was divided into parts by hedges.
 In the 16th and 17th centuries, flowerbeds were often laid out in squares, separated by gravel paths.

 Furthermore, in the 16th and 17th centuries hedge mazes were very popular in Europe.
 Also in the 16th and 17th centuries, many new plants were introduced into Europe including tulips, marigolds, and sunflowers.
 The horse chestnut was also introduced into Europe in the 16th century.
 Potatoes and tomatoes were also introduced into Europe at that time.

 A recreated 17th century herb garden in Petersfield, Hampshire

 In the early 18th century many people rebelled against formal gardens and preferred a more ‘natural’ style.
 However in the 18th-century gardens often contained shrubberies, grottoes, pavilions, bridges, and follies such as mock temples.

 Two of the most famous gardeners of the 18th century were William Kent (1685-1748) and Charles Bridgeman (1690-1738).
 In 1731 William Kent was employed to redesign a garden at Chiswick.
 He also created a garden at Rousham, which still exists much as he designed it.